-The ingredients you will need for making this Japanese Chicken Curry are basic Japanese pantry staples, fresh produce, and seasonings.
-You can find these ingredients in the Asian aisle of most retail grocery stores.
-Let's take a look at what they are below.
+To prepare Japanese Chicken Curry, you'll need a few basic Japanese pantry items, some fresh produce, and simple seasonings.
+You can easily find these ingredients in the Asian section of most grocery stores.
+Here’s a quick list of what you’ll need:

 How to Make Japanese Chicken Curry at Home?